Tuesday, 16 February 2016

 P.O.
 Directory 1869

 It seems that James expanded his business interests into hardware, because in 1869 the P.O.
-Directory listed him in that business, in the two shops at 166 and 167 East Rd, adjacent to where he was living.
+Directory listed him in that business in addition to the China business in the shops at 165 and 167 East Rd, adjacent to where he was living.
 Another possibility is that J. Rivett was a relative.
 The 1871 census listed James' nephew, Robert Smith as living at 167 East Rd.

 Cambridge Jury Roll 1870